-- PBE FRS 48 - Service Performance Reporting, effective from periods beginning on or after 1 January 2021
+- PBE FRS 48 - Service Performance Reporting, effective from 1 April 2022

-- PBE IFRS 9 - Financial Instruments, effective for periods beginning on or after 1 January 2021
+- PBE IPAS 41 - Financial Instruments, effective for periods beginning on or after 1 January 2022

 The Group has not yet assessed the impact of these new standards and interpretations.
 The Trustees expect to adopt the above Standards in the period in which they become mandatory.
 With the exception of PBE FRS 48, the Trustees anticipate that the above Standards are not expected to have a material impact on the financial statements in the period of initial application, however a detailed assessment of the impact has yet to be performed.